-I enjoy system-based games, and free-form story-based roleplays that have an emphasis on character development and plot.
-I also occasionally do system-based games on Roll20.net in addition to a weekly live game on Friday nights.
+I enjoy system-based games and free-form story-focused roleplays that have an emphasis on character development and plot.
+Occasionally, I do system-based games on Roll20.net in addition to a weekly live in-person D&D game on Friday nights.

 Here is a list of the qualities I look for in a writing partner:

 You can post weekly.
 If you have issues that cause you to take long hiatuses or you know you have a poor track record of keeping up with games regardless of the reason, please don't ask to work with me.

 You have a reasonably good command of grammar, vocabulary, sentence structure, and spelling.
 If you struggle with reading comprehension, we aren't going to work well together.

 You can write interesting, well-balanced, believable characters with both faults as well as strengths.
 You won't take on a character that's beyond your abilities to portray reasonably accurately.